 Any collection of plastic cups will work.
 For years I used the cheapest cups I could find, but I then had to replace them each year.
 I finally paid a bit more and got better quality cups and have now been using the same ones for years.

 The more cups you can get the better.
 I would suggest about 50 cups for each child/group doing the STEM challenge.
-The more you supply kids though the better because I’ve seen some amazing creations when I’ve provided hundreds of cups.
+The more you supply kids the better because I’ve seen some amazing creations when I’ve provided hundreds of cups.

 10 STEM Activities for Kids – Plastic Building Blocks